Come and explore our Casket of Jewels!

 If any of your group has accessibility issues please advise at the point of booking your tour.

 There are many aspects to the Cathedral aside from its history, including the Architecture and Basil Spence’s vision, the Arts contained within the building and the Artists who created them, and the story of Reconciliation which continues today, and our guides are happy to focus on any area which particularly interests your group.
 If there is any specific area which your group would like to explore then please let us know at the point of booking.

 In the Blitz Experience Museum our volunteers tell the story of what Coventry was like before the Blitz and how the people of this extraordinary city coped with its aftermath.

-To add a little extra to your group visit, why no climb the Cathedral Tower for the best view in Coventry!
+To add a little extra to your group visit, why not climb the Cathedral Tower for the best view in Coventry!
 Open 7 days a week except during bell ringing sessions*.

-The Tower Climb costs £4 per person, or £2 for under 18’s.
+The Tower Climb costs £5 per person.
 Please confirm numbers at the point of booking.

 (Children are permitted to climb at their carer’s discretion and we do not recommend the climb for younger children due to the amount of steps and the nature of the climb, no climbers under the age of 8 will be permitted)

 The Tower will ordinarily be open from 10-4 Monday to Saturday, and 12-3 on Sunday but sometimes events in the Ruins or inclement weather conditions may mean reduced opening hours, so please check in advance if you are planning on making a special trip.